Evans Street/Old Tar Road Widening

 - End Construction – 2024

 It is estimated that more than 145 parcels of property will be impacted by this project.
 Currently, the NCDOT has set aside $15,140,000 for right-of-way takings.
-If your property will be affected, contact one of our attorneys (two of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+If your property will be affected, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.